fengyuanchen/cropperjs/README.md

 #### Notes

 - The size of the cropper inherits from the size of the image's parent element (wrapper), so be sure to wrap the image with a **visible block element**.
+  > If you are using cropper in a modal, you should initialize the cropper after the modal shown completely.
+Otherwise, you will not get a correct cropper.

 - The outputted cropped data bases on the original image size, so you can use them to crop the image directly.